allegroai/clearml-docs/docs/integrations/pytorch_lightning.md

 ### Argument Parsers
 To control a task's logging of parameters from argparsers, use the `auto_connect_arg_parser` parameter of [`Task.init()`](../references/sdk/task.md#taskinit).
-Completely disable all automatic logging by setting the parameter to `False`.
+Completely disable all automatic logging by setting the parameter to `False` (this includes disabling logging of `LightningCLI` parameters).

 ```python
 auto_connect_arg_parser=False
 ```

-The preceding code will **not** log any arguments from supported argparsers (including `LightningCLI`).

 For finer grained control of logged parameters, input a dictionary with parameter-boolean pairs.
 The `False` value excludes the specified parameter.
 Unspecified parameters default to `True`.